TwoWaySix/twowaysix.github.io/docs/index.markdown

 # Who am I?

 ## Software Developer
-As an environmental and civil engineer by training, the need to process and visualize data and Python
+As an environmental and civil engineer by training, the need to process and visualize huge amounts of data and simulating real world phenomena has always been my cup of tea.

-Rust
-Java
-C++
+My languages of choice:
+* Python: visualizing, scripting, ML
+* Rust: High performance code, simulations, CLI tools
+* Java: Big applications, necessity of a wide ecosystem
+* Typescript: Web frontends

 ## Composer & Music Producer
 Listening to and playing music has been my biggest interest since my early childhood.